Rocco-Gossmann/GoWas/Documentation/KeyboardInput.md

 > [!notice]\
 > "entered" meaning pressed and released

-you can check the history in the following via the following functions.
+you can check the history via the following functions.

 ```go
 func (*KeyboardState) History(limit byte) []KeyboardKey